dotnetcore/CAP/docs/content/user-guide/en/persistent/general.md

 ExpiresAt | Expire time | DateTime
 Retries | Retry times | int
 StatusName | Status Name | string

 ### Wapper Object

-CAP 在进行消息发送到时候，会对原始消息对象进行一个二次包装存储到 `Content` 字段中，以下为包装 Content 的 Message 对象数据结构：
+When the CAP sends a message, it will store the original message object in a second package in the `Content` field.

+The following is the **Wapper Object** data structure of Content field.

 NAME | DESCRIPTION | TYPE
 :---|:---|:---
-Id	| CAP生成的消息编号	| string
+Id	| Message Id	| string
-Timestamp |	消息创建时间 |	string
+Timestamp |	Message created time |	string
-Content |	内容 |	string
+Content |	Message content |	string
-CallbackName |	回调的订阅者名称 | string
+CallbackName |	Consumer callback topic name | string

-其中 Id 字段，CAP 采用的 MongoDB 中的 ObjectId 分布式Id生成算法生成。
+The `Id` field is generate using the mongo [objectid algorithm](https://www.mongodb.com/blog/post/generating-globally-unique-identifiers-for-use-with-mongodb).